London Marylebone Walk

 If you are a Beatles fan, then take a short detour down this side of Montague Square where you will find a Blue Plaque to John Lennon at number 34.
 John Winston Ono Lennon MBE (9 October 1940 – 8 December 1980) was an English singer, songwriter, and peace activist who co-founded the Beatles, the most commercially successful band in the history of popular music.
 He and fellow member Paul McCartney formed a much-celebrated songwriting partnership.
 Along with George Harrison and Ringo Starr, the group would ascend to worldwide fame during the 1960s.

 In fact, this address has many Beatles connections!
 The ground floor and basement flat was once leased by Beatles member Ringo Starr during the mid-1960s (its location is just over a mile from the Abbey Road Studios, where The Beatles recorded).
 Paul McCartney recorded demo songs here, such as “I’m Looking Through You”, and worked on various compositions, including “Eleanor Rigby”.
-With the help of Ian Sommerville he converted the flat to a studio for Apple Corps’ avant-garde Zapple label, recording William S. Burroughs for spoken-word Zapple albums.
+With the help of Ian Sommerville, he converted the flat to a studio for Apple Corps’ avant-garde Zapple label, recording William S. Burroughs for spoken-word Zapple albums.
 Jimi Hendrix and his manager, Chas Chandler, later lived there with their girlfriends.
 Whilst living there, Hendrix composed “The Wind Cries Mary”.
 For three months, John Lennon and Yoko Ono rented the flat, taking a photograph that would become the cover of their Two Virgins album.
 After the police raided the flat looking for drugs, the landlord of the property sought an injunction against Starr to prevent it from being used for anything untoward or illegal.
 Starr sold the lease in February 1969.

 Cross to the other side of Montagu Place and walk up Upper Montagu Street.
 Turn left into Crawford Street where you will find a selection of local shops.
-Cross over to the other side of Crawford Street where safe to do and look for the pedestrianised courtyard in front of the entrance to St Mary’s Church on your right hand side a little further along (opposite Wyndham Place).
-Walk into this courtyard area, and follow the path around to the left of the Church to come out on Wyndham Place on the other side, and then turn left onto York Street.
+Cross over to the other side of Crawford Street where safe to do so and look for the pedestrianised courtyard in front of the entrance to St Mary’s Church on your right a little further along (opposite Wyndham Place).
+Walk into this courtyard area and follow the path around to the left of the Church to come out on Wyndham Place on the other side, and then turn left onto York Street.

 Cross over Seymour Place when safe to do so, to carry on straight ahead into a continuation of York Street.
 Follow this round the bend at the end where it changes into Harcourt Street.
-You will find a selection of cafes, bars and restaurants in this area.
+You will find a selection of cafes, bars, and restaurants in this area.
 Walk to the end of Harcourt Street then turn left onto the Old Marylebone Road.
 Walk down here, crossing over to the other side of the road when safe to do so.
 Turn right up Transept Street and admire the impressive red brick mansion style apartments that line this road.

 At the end, turn left onto Chapel Street and a short distance along here you will find Edgware Road underground station where this walk ends.